Heum-hub/paper_dex/README.md

 # paper_dex

-This is paper_dex app which provides AMM trading service as well as liquidity mining
+This is a paper_dex app which provides AMM trading service as well as liquidity mining

 People can trade and farm with the paper crypto given when sign up